Co-Director, Graduate Studies in Sociology

 Ph.D.
 University of Massachussetts-Amherst, 1994

 Tim Black is an associate professor of sociology and a faculty associate of the Social Justice Institute.
 His scholarly work examines the intersections between larger social structures and personal lives.
-He attempts to identify the processes and mechanisms through which social and economic marginalization is (re)produced and to show how life in marginalized spaces is negotiated.
+He attempts to identify the processes and mechanisms through which social and economic marginalization is (re)produced and to show how life in marginalized spaces is negotiated and contested.
 His research focuses on the post-1970s period of neoliberalism and, more recently, the Great Recession and their respective impacts on the working classes and marginalized communities more specifically.
 He advances a medium of sociological storytelling to illustrate how social structures are lived.
-Black teaches courses on urban sociology, urban poverty, and qualitative research methods.
+Black teaches courses on urban sociology, mass incarceration, social justice, and qualitative research methods.

 Research and Scholarly Interests

 My primary research focus is the study of socially and economically marginalized communities.
-There are two venues through which I have conducted my research – the first is an ethnographic study of a Puerto Rican community in Springfield, Massachusetts, and the second includes a range of applied research studies in Connecticut.
+There are three venues through which I have conducted my research – the first is an ethnographic study of a Puerto Rican community in Springfield, Massachusetts, the second includes a range of applied research studies in Connecticut, and the third is a qualitative research study of masculinity, fatherhood, and citizen reentry among an incarcerated population in Cleveland Ohio.

-The book has received a number of accolades.
-Identified as one of best books of 2009 by The Washington Post, it won the 2010 Mirra Komarovsky book award from Eastern Sociological Society, the 2010 book award from Association of Humanist Sociology, and was selected as a finalist by the Puerto Rican Studies Association for their 2010 book award.
+The book received a number of accolades.
+It was identified as one of best books of 2009 by The Washington Post, won the 2010 Mirra Komarovsky book award from Eastern Sociological Society, the 2010 book award from Association of Humanist Sociology, and was selected as a finalist by the Puerto Rican Studies Association for their 2010 book award.

-The second book is on socially and economically marginalized fathers in Connecticut and is based on three studies I conducted over the past decade.
-The book will examine the political, economic, and cultural dynamics that shape the lives of these men, as both men and fathers, and will explore the contradictions they confront daily as they attempt to integrate normative expectations of fathering with the social and economic realities of their lives.
-The book is in its early stages and is being co-authored with a former “street entrepreneur” and current political activist whom I have worked with over the past several years, and who is rapidly developing his potential as a scholar.
-My collaborations with this young man, a research assistant in the last of the three father studies, also reflects my interest in bridging academic work and community life in more marginalized communities.
+The second book is on socially and economically marginalized fathers in Connecticut and is based on three studies I conducted in the first decade of the new millennium.
+The book, currently in process, examines the political, economic, and cultural dynamics that shape the lives of these men, as both men and fathers, and explores the contradictions they confront daily as they attempt to integrate normative expectations of fathering with the social and economic realities of their lives.
+The book is co-authored with Sky Keyes, a former research assistant, and current political activist and case manager who works with a dually diagnosed homeless population in San Francisco.

 Mather Memorial Building 223C